What is a Community Foundation?

 - Organizational or Agency Funds.
 A non-profit organization or agency may establish an endowment fund as a way to help secure their future.
 Non-profit organizations are encouraged to establish permanent funds to help provide an additional income stream.

-Agency Funds are intended to be permanent, but fund agreements may allow for use of the principal under certain circumstances.
-All distributions require approval by the Community Foundation’s Board of Directors.
+- Community Fundraising.
 From time to time organizations also partner with the Community Foundation to provide fiscal sponsorship support for a major fundraising campaign.
 Using the services of the Community Foundation allows the organization and its volunteers to focus on the fundraising project and their core mission.
 The Community Foundation receives donor gifts, provides donor acknowledgments, and pays the expenses associated with the project.

 How is the Community Foundation managed?